 The Golden-cheeked Warbler is a true Texas native.
 Federally listed as Endangered in 1990, this tiny songbird breeds in only 32 counties in Texas and nowhere else in the world.
 This warbler faces an uncertain future and is threatened by habitat loss and fragmentation.

-While at Baker Sanctuary you will see mature oak and native Ashe Juniper trees – commonly called Cedar – that provide the breeding habitat needed for the Golden-cheeked Warbler’s survival.
+While at Baker Sanctuary you will see mature oak and native Ashe Juniper trees (Juniperus ashei) – commonly called Cedar – that provide the breeding habitat needed for the Golden-cheeked Warbler’s survival.
 Shredded bark from old growth Ashe Juniper trees and spider webs are used to build its nests while the caterpillars and spiders found on the oak trees provide food.

 Golden-cheeked Warblers can be identified by their distinctive buzzy song, which the males use to establish territories.
 As the breeding season draws to a close in July, the warblers prepare to journey south to their wintering grounds in the pine forests of southern Mexico and Central America, returning again to Texas each March.